 - a.
 Structures should be similar to the character of the surrounding landscape and neighboring architecture. - b.
-Proposed designs should improve upon existing community character. - c.
-Floor space (total square footage) must be a minimum of 1,500 sq. ft. of fully-enclosed living space (exclusive of roofed or unroofed porches, terraces, garages, unfinished basements, and other structures), except for Dwellings in Filing 11, which require a minimum of 1,200 sq. ft. of fully-enclosed living space. - d.
-The proposed mass and relative size of a Dwelling or Improvement including height, footprint, and impervious coverage, will take into consideration as stated in Article VI.c, of the CCR's the "conformity and harmony of exterior design, colors and materials with neighboring structures, relation of the proposed improvements to the natural topography, grade and finished ground elevation of the structure to that of neighboring structures and natural features of the Property."
+Floor space (total square footage) must be a minimum of 1,500 sq. ft. of fully-enclosed living space (exclusive of roofed or unroofed porches, terraces, garages, unfinished basements, and other structures), except for Dwellings in Filing 11, which require a minimum of 1,200 sq. ft. of fully-enclosed living space. - c.
+The proposed mass and relative size of a Dwelling or Improvement including height, footprint, and impervious coverage, will take into consideration as stated in Article VI.c, of the Declaration of Covenants, Conditions, and Restrictions, the "conformity and harmony of exterior design, colors and materials with neighboring structures, relation of the proposed improvements to the natural topography, grade and finished ground elevation of the structure to that of neighboring structures and natural features of the Property."